vecn/nbots/README.md

 ## Compilation

-Run 'gradle assemble' or use the shell script './gradlew assemble' (gradlew.bat for Windows) if gradle is not installed in your system.
+Run `gradle assemble` or use the shell script `./gradlew assemble` (`gradlew.bat` for Windows) if gradle is not installed in your system.

 ## Acknowledges